dbissell6/DFIR/Blue_Book/Blue_Book.md

 # move

-Before we start here is a high level view of concepts that will be seen and related domains that must be touched upon before entering forensics.

 **Static Analysis Techniques**: Static analysis techniques involve analyzing the code of a program without actually executing it.
 Some techniques include disassembly, decompilation, and string analysis.
 Disassembly involves translating machine code into assembly code to better understand the program's behavior.
 Decompilation involves converting compiled code back into its original source code.
 String analysis involves analyzing the strings contained within a program to identify potential malicious behavior.